 By Melissa Hutsell

 Valentine’s Day may be a commercialized holiday, but it’s also an opportunity to celebrate self-love.
-One of the main ways to practice this is to take time for rest and relaxation, and to enjoy a fine bottle of bubbly, or another effervescent pleasure—a hot bath.
+One of the main ways to practice this is to take time for rest and relaxation, and to enjoy a fine bottle of bubbly, or another effervescent pleasure—a Bath Bomb with CBD.

 The Gift of Relaxation

 There’s nothing a hot bath can’t fix, as the saying goes.
 They moisturize, ease tension, and allow for a better night’s sleep.
 That’s why many successful people—like fashion designer, Tom Ford—swear by their therapeutic properties so much that they take multiple baths per day.

 But, you don’t need to take that many to reap the benefits of baths—you can make the experience feel just as luxurious.